suryajeetlondhe/flutter_interview_questions/README.md

 ✅ Rich UI Capabilities — Supports Flutter’s widget-based architecture.

 ---
-3) What is pubspec.yaml file and what does it do?
+3.What is pubspec.yaml file and what does it do?
 ---
    The pubspec.yaml file is a configuration and dependency management file in every Flutter project.
 It tells Flutter how to build the app and what external packages, assets, and settings to use.